-To pass an option to only a particular checker, prefix the option with the canonical or simple name of a checker, separated by an underscore "\".
+To pass an option to only a particular checker, prefix the option with the canonical or simple name of a checker, followed by an underscore "".
 Such an option will apply only to a checker with that name or any subclass of that checker.
 For example, you can use to pass different lint options to the Nullness and GUI Effect Checkers.
+A downside is that, in this example, each of the checkers will issue one "The following options were not recognized by any processor" warning.

--ANullnessChecker\lint=redundantNullComparison -Aorg.checkerframework.checker.guieffect.GuiEffectChecker\lint=debugSpew
+''' -ANullnessChecker_lint=redundantNullComparison -Aorg.checkerframework.checker.guieffect.GuiEffectChecker_lint=debugSpew '''